pyfection/DCORM/README.md

 `Collection`s are a many-to relationship to the model specified in the type annotation.
 The `backref` marks which field it is connected to in the other model.
-Only one-to-many relationships are possible at the moment.
 ```python
 from uuid import UUID, uuid4